Sondra Radvanovsky

-Sondra Dee Radvanovsky (born 11 April 1969) is an American-Canadian soprano.
-Specializing in 19th-century Italian opera.
-Radvanovsky is widely regarded as one of the best sopranos in her generation - the premiere Verdi soprano alive today, as well as the leading interpreter of Bel Canto, Verismo, and many others.
-She has a remarkably extensive repertoire and has portrayed some of the most demanding opera heroines stamped by her own, including the title role in Medea, Norma, Tosca, Rusalka, and Leonora in Il Trovatore, Lady Macbeth in Macbeth, and also the Donizetti's "Tudor Queens" - the title role in Anna Bolena, Maria Stuarda, and Elizabeth I in Roberto Devereux.
+Sondra Dee Radvanovsky (born 11 April 1969) is an American and Canadian soprano.
+Specializing in 19th-century Italian opera, Radvanovsky is widely regarded as a leading interpreter of bel canto, verismo, and works by Giuseppe Verdi.
+Her repertoire includes the title roles in Médée, Norma, Tosca, and Rusalka, Leonora in Il trovatore, Lady Macbeth in Macbeth, and Donizetti's "Tudor Queens": the title roles in Anna Bolena, Maria Stuarda, and Elizabeth I in Roberto Devereux.

 Early life and studies

 Radvanovsky was born in Berwyn, Illinois, to a Czech father and Danish mother.
 At age 11, she moved to Richmond, Indiana.
-She studied at Richmond High School and then Mission Viejo High School.
-She sang her first full-length opera, La bohème as Mimì in Richmond at the age of 21.
-She studied voice at the University of Southern California for 2 years and drama at the University of California, Los Angeles for 2 years, after which she studied privately.
+She studied at Pleasant View School and Richmond High School and then Mission Viejo High School.
+She sang her first full-length opera, Mimi in Puccini's La bohème, in Richmond at age 21.
+She studied voice at the University of Southern California for two years and drama at the University of California, Los Angeles for two years, after which she studied privately.
 She also received training at the Tanglewood Music Center and the University of Cincinnati – College-Conservatory of Music.

 In 1995 Radvanovsky won the Metropolitan Opera National Council Auditions and first prize in the Loren L. Zachary Society Competition.
 In 1997 she won the George London Foundation Competition.
 Her teachers have included Martial Singher, Ruth Falcon, and Anthony Manoli, who is also her accompanist.